Background

 The objective of this Regulation is to effectively prohibit the placing and making available on the EU market and the export from the EU market of products made by forced labour, including forced child labour.
 Forced labour is defined in line with the definition in the International Labour Organization’s Convention No. 29 which is: "all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily."

 The Forced Labour Regulation establishes a procedure that enables both the competent national authorities and the EU Commission to investigate products suspected of being made with forced labour during their production.
-If a product is found to have been manufactured using forced labour within its supply chain[1], it cannot be made available or placed on the EU market, or exported from the EU.
+If a product is found to have been manufactured using forced labour within its supply chain[1], it cannot be made available or placed on the EU market, or exported from the EU market.
 Additionally, if such a product is already on the EU market, the economic operator responsible must promptly remove it.
 Non-compliance with these provisions may result in penalties.

 Does the Forced Labour Regulation apply to you and your products?

-The prohibition under this Regulation on placing or making available products related to forced labour on the EU market, or exporting such products from the EU market, applies to all economic operators, regardless of their location or size.
+The prohibition outlined in this Regulation against placing or making available products associated with forced labour on the EU market, or exporting such products from the EU market, applies universally to all economic operators, regardless of their location or size.
 This includes micro, small, and medium-sized economic operators.
+An economic operator is any natural or legal person, or association of persons, who places or makes available products on the EU market or exports products from the EU market.

 Similar to the Corporate Sustainability Reporting Directive (CSRD) and the forthcoming Corporate Sustainability Due Diligence Directive (CSDDD), this Regulation will have extra-territorial effects, impacting a broad range of global businesses operating within EU markets.